saimounika70/INFERNO_ELYX_LIFE/README.md

 - No intelligent triage means urgent and mundane queries get equal treatment

 😓 **Member Experience Friction**
-- No unified data/feedback loop—delayed responses, friction with plan changes, slow adaptation to life disruptions (travel, schedule, illness)
+- No unified data/feedback loop—delayed responses, friction with plan changes, slow adaptation to life disruptions
 - Member experiences vary; personalized intent is hard to maintain at scale
-- Plan adherence drops dramatically when life disrupts routine
+- Plan adherence drops dramatically when life disrupts routine (~50% realistic adherence rate)

 #### **The Fundamental Challenge:**
 > *How do we maintain the intimacy and effectiveness of concierge healthcare while scaling to serve hundreds of members without proportionally scaling expert headcount?*